evanwon/windows-one-hand-shortcuts/README.md

-windows-one-hand-shortcuts
+One-handed window management keyboard shortcuts for Windows 7+
 ==========================

-*Enables one-handed window management in Windows 7+.*

 Windows 7 (and newer) offers some [great keyboard shortcuts](http://windows.microsoft.com/en-us/windows7/keyboard-shortcuts) for window management, which are especially useful in a multi-display desktop configuration.